Crystal Dynamics: Background and early years (1992–1995)

 Also in 1994, Crystal Dynamics became the first developer for the PlayStation outside Japan.
 Zelnick had wanted to move away from the struggling 3DO for some time, and Cerny traveled to the headquarters of the PlayStation maker Sony in Tokyo on the company's behalf.
 Although PlayStation contracts were limited to companies in Japan at the time, Cerny spoke Japanese fluently and signed the agreement in that language, which was approved by Shuhei Yoshida.
 As Cerny was hired as the head of Universal Interactive Studios shortly thereafter, he never used the PlayStation game development kit the company received.
 By October 1994, the 3DO's poor commercial performance had a significant impact on the company.
-John Eastburn, the studio's chief operating officer, estimated that 3DO game developers could not break even unless its consumer base expanded from 75,000 to 500,000.
+John Eastburn, the studio's COO, estimated that 3DO game developers could not break even unless its consumer base expanded from 75,000 to 500,000.
 In December 1994, the studio partnered with the 3DO manufacturer Matsushita Electric, enabling its 3DO games to be distributed through 10,000 consumer electronics stores.
 In January 1995, Zelnick left Crystal Dynamics to manage BMG's North American operations, remaining a director and shareholder in Crystal Dynamics.
 After this move was announced in September 1994, the vacant CEO position attracted several parties interested in acquiring the studio.
 Although The 3DO Company and Spectrum HoloByte were frequently rumored as potential buyers, Morse stated that Crystal Dynamics was not for sale, having spare savings of and a newly acquired loan of from Silicon Valley Bank.
 He subsequently took up the CEO role and became significantly more involved in the studio.
 The company hired Randy Komisar from LucasArts as president and CEO in May 1995.
 Under Komisar, Crystal Dynamics began converting its older 3DO games to the PlayStation and Sega Saturn.